 Mole National Park is Ghana’s largest wildlife refuge.
 The park is located in the Northern region of Ghana on savannah and riparian ecosystems.
-A recent survey estimates that the elephant population was about 436 and buffalos, about 1,392.
-There were about 126 warthogs, 253 water bucks, 337 kobs, 82 bush bucks and 2,813 hartebee.
+A recent survey estimates that the elephant population was about 436 cohabiting with 1,392 buffalos.
+There were about 126 warthogs, 253 water bucks, 337 kobs (small, stocky African antelopes), 82 bush bucks and 2,813 hartebeests (large African antelopes).

-SFC empowers community in the CREMA (Community Ressource Management Area) with organic collection and butter processing.
-This enables communities to generate income so that they don’t need to poach in the park.
-For each bag of nut purchased a fee is payed to CREMA conservation fund.
+SFC empowers communities in the CREMA (Community Resource Management Area) with organic shea nut collection and shea butter processing.
+This enables communities to generate income by supporting projects to create shea butter processing centers and warehouses for shea nut collection.
+By SFC creating these opportunities in these remote areas, communities living around Mole won’t feel the need to poach wildlife in the park or cut down vegetation to sell for firewood.
+For each bag of shea nuts purchased a fee is paid by SFC to the CREMA conservation fund.